 The frequent visits of dive boats from neighbouring provinces attest to the high quality of the scuba diving at the islands.
 With 15 or so main sites being just a few minutes ride from the main island, this is one of the cheapest locations to go diving in Thailand - just don't expect the boats to be of the same high quality as those in Phuket.
 It also means that you'll be back on land in good time with plenty of opportunity to sunbathe, dine out, rest and soak up the chilled-out atmosphere.
 Other activities include yachting, waterskiing, fishing, sea kayaking, hiking and climbing.

 Phi Phi will never be home to quite as many large resorts as places like Phuket and Koh Samui, so although popular, it is less of a mass tourism destination than some of the nearby alternatives.
 Many travellers are fascinated to visit these alluring islands that were featured in the film 'The Beach' starring Leonardo di Caprio.

 Whichever option you choose, stays of 1 week are ideal.
-Packages normally include diving and lunch on the boat.
+Phi Phi dive packages normally include diving and lunch on the boat.

 In high season many places are fully booked so make sure you book well in advance to avoid disappointment.

 It's also possible to visit these sites on a liveaboard diving safari, if you prefer.

 The tropical climate on Koh Phi Phi ensures that it is warm throughout the year with a great deal of sunshine.
 From November to January the northeast monsoon prevails bringing clear blue skies and light breezes.
 The wind drops from February to May when the weather is at its best but can get hot.
 Phi Phi Island enjoys 26 sunny days per month from November through to May.